isabella232/document-services.en/help/usecases/ddppdfembedapi.md

 />
 ```

-and put your customers first.
+And put your customers first.

 ```
 </p>